upholding the Indie Code

 In addition, the link of Sex Pistols singer, Johnny Rotten-played by Andrew Schofield-to such allegorical David Lynch moving paintings as THE ELEPHANT MAN (1980), and DUNE (1984)-also implied that Cox was roasting Lynch too in the form of Rotten in SID AND NANCY for also crashing and burning with the visual fx heavy DUNE.
 Indeed, the orange haired Rotten evoked the orange haired Harkonnens of DUNE throughout the film, affirming his implicit link to Lynch.

 While not as successful as REPO MAN-audiences clearly missed the high quality of the raw and uncompromising film (Cox, X Films, 108)-SID AND NANCY gave Cox more experience that he brought with him-along with more independent financing and distribution, and an indomitable commitment to the Indie Code-to his next satirical film.
-An indie outlaw film that was an implicitly allegorical meditation on the beautiful but deadly town of Hollywood and its tragicomic lust for fame and fortune, and on the equally allegorical and Hollywood roasting spaghetti Westerns that brightened his staid existence in Liverpool in his happily misspent youth, a love he nostalgically recounted in 10,000 Ways To Die (2012), and affirmed by his new film’s allusions to such allegorical and implicitly Hollywood roasting Sergio Leone films as THE GOOD, THE BAD AND THE UGLY (1967) and ONCE UPON A TIME IN AMERICA (1970).
+An indie outlaw film that completed his Punk Trilogy and that was an implicitly allegorical meditation on the beautiful but deadly town of Hollywood and its tragicomic lust for fame and fortune, and on the equally allegorical and Hollywood roasting spaghetti Westerns that brightened his staid existence in Liverpool in his happily misspent youth, a love he nostalgically recounted in 10,000 Ways To Die (2012), and affirmed by his new film’s allusions to such allegorical and implicitly Hollywood roasting Sergio Leone films as THE GOOD, THE BAD AND THE UGLY (1967) and ONCE UPON A TIME IN AMERICA (1970).

 A zany, original and surreal punk Western that was also a Cox reunion jamboree, as many of the supporting actors and actresses of REPO MAN and SID AND NANCY returned for the film.
 Indeed, Balgobin, Harris, Richardson, Rude, Sandoval and Yeager joined Luis Contreras, Sue Kiel, Ed Pansullo, Zander Schloss, and Del Zamora-who played a grocery store security guard, Mrs. Magruder, an agent-Agent E-of a secret US agency desperate to get its hands on the Chevy Malibu, Otto’s nebbish friend, Kevin and the implicitly Francis Coppola linked rival indie repo man, Lagarto Rodriguez, respectively, in REPO MAN-Zander Berkeley, Kathy Burke, Courtney Love, Sara Sugarman and Michele Winstanley-who played Bowery Snax, Brenda Windzor, Gretchen, Abby National and Olive McBollocks, respectively, in SID AND NANCY-and Joe Strummer and the Pogues-who created ‘Love Kills, and ‘Haunted’ and ‘Junk’, respectively, for the soundtrack of SID AND NANCY-for another satirical docufeature film that took us all STRAIGHT TO HELL (1987), which was implicitly inspired by the similar twilit and allegorical Stephen Frears film, THE HIT (1984).